-Tot al Cost Estima te for Short Term Projects \$5,318,000 16 Manhattan Heights Baseball Field Protective Netting Install support poles and netting along the outfield fence at Manhattan Heights Baseball Field to prevent errant balls from Manhattan Beach Blvd. and the tennis courts. \$65,000 15 Live Oak Park Retaining Wall Raise existing wall 1-2 feet along the west and north sides of tennis court #4 and stairway.
-Landscape hillside of the same area with plants that will help reduce erosion. \$75,000 14 Begg Pool Renovation Will include cosmetic and hardware replacement (i.e. locker replacements, new showers, flooring, restrooms). \$500,000 13 Manhattan Village Soccer Field Artificial Turf Removal and replacement of field surface with synthetic material and drainage system to allow for year round play.
-Parks and Rec estimates a 9-10 year payback based on additional revenue from adult soccer groups. \$750,000 12 Park Fence Replacements (Manhattan Heights and Live Oak South) Replace fencing with new heavy-duty vinyl covered fabric at Manhattan Heights Park and Live Oak South Backstop/Bull Pens.
-The current fencing is rusted, sagging and requires frequent maintenance. \$280,000 11 Polliwog Park Exercise Equipment & Matting Removal and replacement of exercise area equipment and matting.
+Γοί tal Cost Estima te for Short Term Projects \$5,318,000 6 Manhattan Heights Baseball Field Protective Netting Install support poles and netting along the outfield fence at Manhattan Heights Baseball Field to prevent errant balls from Manhattan Beach Blvd. and the tennis courts. \$65,000 15 Live Oak Park Retaining Wall Raise existing wall 1-2 feet along the west and north sides of tennis court #4 and stairway.
+Landscape hillside of the same area with plants that will help reduce erosion. \$75,000 4 Begg Pool Renovation Will include cosmetic and hardware replacement (i.e. locker replacements, new showers, flooring, restrooms) \$500,000 3 Manhattan Village Soccer Field Artificial Turf Removal and replacement of field surface with sinthetic material and drainage system to allow for year round play.
+Parks and Rec estimates a 9-10 year payback with additions the romoval and replacement generates by soccer clubs. \$750,000 2 Park Fence Replacements (Manhattan Heights and Live Oak South) Replace fencing with new heavy-duty vinyl covered fabric at Manhattan Heights Park and Live Oak South Backstop/Bull Pens.
+The current fencing is rusted, sagging and requires frequent maintenance. \$280,000 1 Polliwog Park Exercise Equipment & Matting Removal and replacement of exercise area equipment and matting.
 This will include weather-suitable material for equipment and surface such as stainless steel columns and wood chips to replace rubberized surface.
-The current equipment is weather beaten and worn. \$60,000 10 Polliwog Park East Tot Lot Removal of existing east play equipment and replace with new equipment complementary to use by visitors to the Park (Water Play Theme, etc.) to meet current code. \$260,000 9 Manhattan Village Play Equipment Removal and replacement of play equipment to bring the equipment up to current code requirements. \$175,000 8 Manhattan Heights Tot Lot Removal and replacement of play equipment.
-Creative Space Exploration Theme, etc. This work will bring the play equipment to current code requirements. \$200,000
+The current equipment is weather beaten and worn. \$60,000 0 Polliwog Park East Tot Lot Removal of existing east play equipment and replace with new equipment complementary to use by visitors to the Park (Water Play Theme, etc.) to meet current code. \$260,000 Manhattan Village Play Equipment Removal and replacement of play equipment to bring the equipment up to current code requirements. \$175,000 Manhattan Heights Tot Lot Removal and replacement of play equipment.
+Creative Space Exploration Theme etc. This work will bring the play equipment to current code requirements. \$200,000 Marine Avenue Park Play Equipment Replace existing Tot Lot & 6 to 12 year old play equipment to include new theme-related equipment (Avation/Space Travel etc)and landing surface material.
+Enlarge areas, new landscaping and signs.
+These improvements will bring the play equipment up to current code. \$450,000